Skip to content

 m-gpux serve keys list

-Shows a Rich table of all keys with:
+Shows a table of all keys with name, masked value, creation date, and status.

 keys show